 3. Calibration of sag

 The third and final application of calibration by the laser tracker corrects the sag of the robot arm.
 Sag refers to deflection caused by gravitational forces.
-A robot bends depending on both the weight that is hanging on the robot arm as well as the distance that the robot extends.
-The heavier the head and the further the robot extends, the more the accuracy suffers from sag.
+A robot bends depending on both the weight that is hanging on the robot arm as well as the distance that the extends.
+The heavier the head and the further the extends, the more the accuracy suffers from sag.

 It is not possible to overcome sag with kinematic calibration.
 However, we can apply compensation for this sag.
 We have written software for the calibration of sag.
 By doing so, we measure about 300 points in the working area.
 This measurement allows us to determine the exact sag, as well as the required correction to compensation for that sag.